pycountry/pycountry/README.rst

 Custom Countries
 ----------------

-While pycountry will not be adding non-ISO values to its standard library, you can add or remove entries at runtime to fit your needs.
+While `pycountry` adheres to ISO standards, it also allows runtime modifications like adding or removing entries to suit specific needs.

 Add a non-ISO country: